-The new location also provided a more welcoming establishment to the public.
-The phrase “mountaintop experience” typically refers to a moment of transcendence, an epiphany, a vision of greatness… and that’s a perfect description of what happens when you approach the front of the brewery, and ascend the expansive steps to the arched entranceway.
-As you walk through the great corridor, dwarfed by the vaulted ceiling – timber rafters looming over you – you can’t help but wonder what this grand structure is.
+Have you heard the phrase ‘mountaintop experience’?
+Well, it’s hard not to have that moment of transcendence as you approach the front of the brewery and ascend the expansive steps to the arched entranceway.
+As you walk through the great corridor, dwarfed by the vaulted ceiling, timber rafters looming over you, you can’t help but wonder what this grand structure is.
 Is it a Norse long hall?
-Is it a barn?
-Is it a cathedral where devotees can worship at the altar of good beer?
+Is it an ancient barn?
+Is it a cathedral, where devotees can worship at the altar of good beer?

-The public-facing bar has an array of tables spread through the indoor-outdoor area, spoiling you for choice.
-Will you sit at a picnic table in the open courtyard, surrounded by greenery and perched closest to the stage where live music plays every weekend?
+There’s an array of tables spread through the indoor-outdoor area, spoiling you for choice.
+Will you sit at a picnic table in the open courtyard, surrounded by greenery and near to the stage where live music plays every weekend?
 Or beneath the slanted roof, among the hanging plants, at a bar table built from an old Mt Tamborine Brewery keg?
 Or will you keep warm inside, at a long table or on the leather couch, admiring the brewing tanks while you drink of their precious contents?